 Amazingly, I didn't gain a zillion pounds at either job, even though I helped myself to more ice cream and frozen yogurt than is humanly possible.
 I chalk that up to a fast metabolism that probably wouldn't behave the same way today.

 My past ice cream scooping experience makes me a pretty picky customer, like if they don't put enough chocolate syrup in a milkshake or don't push the ice cream down into the cone so you get ice cream long after you've eaten all the stuff on top.
+Luckily I get to hone my skills at home, where there is always a carton of chocolate ice cream in the freezer, a tub of sprinkles in the cabinet and always, always enough ice cream on the cone to last until the very last bite.

 Was in New York City for the day today.
 In Penn Station there was a sign that made me smile because I was feeling so sweaty and gross and hot and just generally disgusting.
 The sign said NO BATHING.
 It was as if they'd read my mind.
 Only I was thinking a nice clean shower, not the sink of the rest rooms at Penn Station.